secondstreet/second-street-promotion/readme.txt

 * Support for the ss-preferences shortcode

 = 3.1.7 =
 * Escape echoed data to help prevent XSS attacks

+= 3.1.8 =
+* Version update